Mr-Coxall/Class-Server-Setup/Coder.md

 - you must create an "OAuth App" under "Developer Settings" in GitHub
   - "Homepage URL": http://10.100.204.204:3000
   - "Authorization Callback URL": http://10.100.204.204:3000
+- you must then "authorize" the new app on the ORG so people are authorized to access